derek-dchu/awesome-note/spring.md

 5. global session: each global HTTP `Session` has its own instance of a bean.
 Typically only valid when used in a portlet context.
 6. application: each `ServletContext` has its own instance of a bean.

-* use the prototype for all stateful beans and the singleton for stateless beans.
+* Use the prototype for all stateful beans and the singleton for stateless beans.
 * Spring does not manage the destruction lifecycle of a prototype bean.
 * request, session, global session, application scopes work with Spring Web MVC `DispatcherServlet` or `DispatcherPortlet` without special setup.
 * For request, session, global session scoped beans, we must inject an AOP proxy in place of them.